-There is no doubt that you understand the importance of travel insurance for you and for those who travel with you, whether it is a family member, spouse, children or close friend.
+There is no doubt that you understand the importance of travel insurance for you and those who travel with you, whether it is a family member, spouse, children, or close friend.

 But that’s not enough.
-It’s very important that you understand that travel insurance should be done by a professional, international and well-known company that insurances are its area of expertise.
+You must understand that travel insurance should be done by a professional, international, and well-known company that insurances are its area of expertise.